DioCar84/A-Taste-of-Lisbon/README.md

   ### Site user:

     - As a site user I can register an account so that I can comment and like posts
+    - As a site user I can view the menu so that I can determine if I want to eat at this restaurant
+    - As a site user I can view key information so that I know when the restaurant is open, or where it is located
     - As a site user I can view a paginated list of posts so that I can easily select a post to view
     - As a site user I can make, edit and delete comments so that I have control over how I interact with the blog community
     - As a site user I can like a post so that the author knows I enjoyed the content